Castillo's grand slam in fifth helps Orioles beat White Sox, 10-6, end 11-game road losing streak

-Welington Castillo's towering fifth-inning grand slam Wednesday night packed a lot of meaning for a reeling Orioles team that had lost six consecutive games overall, had dropped 11 straight on the road and had fallen a game below .500 for the first time since 2015.
+Welington Castillo's towering fifth-inning grand slam Wednesday night packed a lot of meaning for a reeling Orioles team that had lost six consecutive games overall, 11 straight on the road and had fallen a game below .500 for the first time since 2015.

 The blast, part of a nine-run outburst over three innings that erased a 5-1 deficit, put the Orioles ahead to stay in a rain-delayed 10-6 victory over the Chicago White Sox at Guaranteed Rate Field.